syysha0k/MetDIT/README.md

    Our code must be used on the format data to guarantee get the correct results.
 The data type is shown as follow.

    * The first line is the name of bio-markers.
-   * The first row is the gound-truth label, represented by integers (*e.g. 1,2,3,...*).
+   * The first row is the gound-truth label, represented by integers (*e.g. 1,2,3,...*)
    * Each line defines a individual sample.

    ![data-type](./images/seq_data_sample.png)

+* **Notable:** TransOmics can also be considered as a high-performance tool for feature selection and data normalization.

+   - You can use the following command for feature ranking:

+      ```
+      python 02-conv xxx feature ranking
+      ```

+      The feature ranking file should be saved on "ccc path" .

+   - For data normalization, you can execute the code:

+      ```
+      python 02-conv xxx data normalization
+      ```

+      The normalized file can be found in "ccc path".

+### Example of NetOmics